 Physical activity is therefore a positive stress, an “eustress” that will improve the functioning of your body.

-When the first will bring you health and well-being, the second will plunge you into chronic stress, or even burn-out, as is the case for many athletes who have exceeded the physiological limits of their health. body.
+When the first will bring you health and well-being, the second will plunge you into chronic stress, or even burn-out, as is the case for many athletes who have exceeded the physiological limits of their health and body.

-The Stress.app program will teach you how to work perfectly, that is, how to activate to produce maximum CO2 without ever exceeding your limits.
+The Stress.app program will teach you how to practice perfectly, that is how to produce maximum CO2 without ever exceeding your limits.

 Rather than follow the famous quote “no pain no gain”, Stress.app will teach you the philosophy of “no pain max gain”.

 Breathe and wander in the polluted air of a city will generate stress in your reptilian brain.

 You do not imagine the amount of toxic chemicals flowing through the air.